top of page

 Crafting Your Own Pepeha Urutau

-Steps For Crafting Your Pepeha Urutau
+Steps For Crafting Your Pepeha Urutau If You Were Born Overseas

 When developing your pepeha urutau, consider these steps:

-1. Identify Local Landmarks: You might want to begin with elements of Aotearoa that resonate with you.
+1. Identify Landmarks here and/or overseas that are significant to you: You might want to begin with elements of Aotearoa that resonate with you.
 Instead of implying mana whenua status over a landmark, respectfully express your admiration.
-For example: Example: “Ko Maungawhau te maunga e arohaina ana e au.”(Translation: “Maungawhau is the mountain that I love.”)This phrasing acknowledges the significance of the mountain without claiming indigenous ownership (mana whenua status).
+For example: “Ko Maungawhau te maunga e arohaina ana e au.”
+(Translation: “Mt Eden is the mountain that I love.”)
+This phrasing acknowledges the significance of the mountain without claiming indigenous ownership (mana whenua status).
+You may include landmarks from your homeland since they may be significant to your people.
+Ko [Mountain] te maunga o tōku whenua kāinga." “[Translation: [Mountain] is the mountain of my homeland.]”)

-2. Share Your Heritage: Since you are not claiming traditional Māori whakapapa, respectfully introduce your origins.
+3. Places here or overseas you have experienced are important.
 Mention where you were born, where you grew up, or any other places that shaped your early life.
-Example: “Ko [Hometown] te wāhi i whānau mai au” or “Ko [Country/Region] te wāhi i tipu ake au.”
+For example: “Ko [Hometown] te wāhi i whānau mai au,” “[Translation: [Hometown] is the place where I was born.]”) or “Ko [Country/Region] te wāhi i tipu ake au.”
+(Translation: “[Country/Region] is the place where I grew up.]”)

-5. State Your Place of Work or Study Here: Share your place of work or other activity.
+6. State Your Place of Work or Study Here: Share your place of work or other activity.
 Share where you currently work in New Zealand.
-Example: "Ko [Work place] te wāhi e mahi ana au."
-If you are studying your example could be: "Ko [University/Institute] te wāhi e ako ana au."
+Example: "Ko [Work place] te wāhi e mahi ana au." “[Translation: [Work place] is the place where I work.]”)
+If you are studying your example could be: "Ko [University/Institute] te whare wānanga e ako ana au." “[Translation: [University/Institute] is the place where I study now.]”)

 Embracing Cultural Exchange

-Crafting your pepeha urutau is not just a formality—it’s a celebration of your unique identity.
+Crafting your pepeha urutau is not just a formality - it’s a celebration of your unique identity.
 By integrating elements from both your homeland and your new surroundings, you honor the tradition of storytelling and create opportunities for meaningful cultural exchange.
 Whether you are introducing yourself in a community meeting, at work, or in a social setting, your pepeha urutau is a respectful nod to the local customs of Aotearoa while also affirming the rich tapestry of your personal background.

 If you’re ever uncertain about the appropriate phrases or structure, consider reaching out to local Māori cultural advisors or community groups.
 They can offer guidance to ensure your introduction is both authentic and respectful.